Conflict in Rakhine State (2016–present): Accusations against Myanmar's security forces

 23 Rohingyas were killed and 30 were wounded on 15 March in an airstrike on Thar Dar village in Minbya Township according to residents.
 Five civilians were killed and thirteen wounded due to airstrikes on Lay Hnin Taung village in Mrauk-U Township on 22 March according to residents.
 Residents accused the junta of killing nine civilians in Lin Thi village of Thandwe Township, while also killing four civilians and wounding seven others in Kin Chaung village of Maungdaw Township on 14 May.
 More than ten civilians were killed in Yeazin village of Thandwe Township by the junta on the same day.
 The Arakan Army accused it of killing civilians and wounding around twenty in Wae Gyi Dauk village of Kyauktaw Township on the foowing day.
 Nine civilians were killed in Nat Taung Maw village of Thandwe Township on 18 May according to residents.

 The Arakan Army accused the junta forces of massacring at least 76 civilians in Byine Phyu village of Sittwe Township on 30 May 2024.
 Zaw Min Tun stated that the Tatmadaw killed three people who tried to snatch a gun from an officer, but denied that there had been any mass killings.
 Locals and the National Unity Government meanwhile alleged that the Tatmadaw killed at least 50 civilians.
 The residents also alleged that those bearing tattoos of the Arakan Army had the skin cut and burnt by the troops, while also forcing some detained men in the village to drink their urine.
 The Tatmadaw also began attacking the Singaung village in Thandwe Township on 4 June over links to the Arakan Army, killing around ten civilians and injuring as much as 30 others.
 Six civilians were killed due to attacks by the Tatmadaw on villages of Taungup Township from 15 to 18 June.

 Some employees of the General Administration Department were killed by the junta troops in mid-August 2024 while fleeing the Arakan's Army assault on the town of Kyeintali.
 An airstrike carried out by the Myanmar Air Force struck a church in Kyeintali on 15 August killed eleven civilians and wounded eleven others.
+On 8 September, airstrikes by the Tatmadaw on an Arakan Army medical center for captured junta troops and other inmates in the Shin village of Pauktaw Township, killing 17 people.
+Airtrikes by the Tatmadaw on Border Guard Police Battalion No. 2 base near Maungdaw on the following day killed over 50 people, including captured junta troops.
 At least seventeen people were killed in Tan Hlwe Ywar Ma town of Taungup Township due to airstrikes carried out by the Myanmar Air Force on 8 October.
 The United League of Arakan in mid-November 2024 accused the junta of having killed 735 Rakhine civilians and wounded 1,569 since the beginning of the year.